-You can be paid either by cheque which can be cashed at a Post Office weekly (Short term Incapacity Benefit) or fortnightly (Long term Incapacity Benefit), or paid into your bank or building society, or by direct credit every 2 weeks directly into a bank or building society account (Long term Incapacity Benefit cases).
+Incapacity Benefit can be paid weekly by MiCard, which can be collected at a Post Office.
+Long term Incapacity Benefit can also be paid every 2 weeks directly into a bank or building society account.

 How and when should I apply?